dbtuneai/dbtune-agent/README.md

     [Install]
     WantedBy=multi-user.target

-Make sure the user and group that you speficy in the systemd service has rights to access postgres data files and also is allowed to use sudo without a password to do a systemd restart of the postgresql service e.g. `sudo systemctl restart postgres`.
+Make sure the user and group that you specify in the systemd service has rights to access postgres data files and also is allowed to use sudo without a password to do a systemd restart of the postgresql service e.g. `sudo systemctl restart postgres`.

 Reload the unit files and enable the dbtune-agent.service:
 ```bash